alidanapour/chip8_emulator/Product_Document.md

     - Renamed Emulator, Visualizer and Tool buttons' text to symbols with a short explanation of what a button does, displayed when user hovers over them
     - Renamed the `Description and How to Play` button to `How to Play`.
 On clicking, a pop-up box (instead of a drop-down text box in earlier releases) shows up
     - The tool is hidden by default (if the screen size is small enough to allow) and revealed only on scrolling down; when user scrolls up, the tool is hidden again, and the current state of the tool is fully preserved
+- Added Jest test cases for the tool

 ### Changes in Release 3:
 - The Visualizer is now fully functional